 This course will introduce and consider the concept of sovereignty involving the relationship of tribal people to federal and state governments through historical development of treaties, congressional acts, and court decisions.
-It will also explore the ways in which Federal Indian law and policy have been significantly influenced through many broad swings in public ideology.
+It will also explore the

-'AIS 3243 American Indian Women 3 Hours ----------- ----------------------- ---------
+'AIS 3243 American Indian Women 3 Hours --------------------------------- ---------

 This course will examine the historical experience of Native American women with respect to their cultures.
-This class pursues ethno history using the cultural framework of Native Communities to interpret the historical record.
+This class pursues ethno history using the cultural framework of Native

+Communities to interpret the historical record.
 Over the course of the semester, we will examine gender and gender roles in Native American culture, Indian women in the social structure, historical and contemporary roles, problems and opportunities of contemporary women, the feminist movement and Indian rights, as well as the contributions of Individual native women.